Sonic Welding of Plastic Parts

 Sonic welding is most often used to join smaller plastic parts, such as those in portable electronics or medical devices, but can also be used to bond larger parts for automobiles, aerospace equipment, and other advanced applications.
 The ultrasonic bonding process can be modified to provide the best results for the application at hand.

-Contact Stack Plastics for Ultrasonic Bonding & More
+Contact Springboard Today for Sonic Welding & More

 Ultrasonic bonding adds quality and value to your plastic injection molded parts.
-Request a quote on sonic welding for your plastic parts, or contact Stack Plastics to learn more about our ultrasonic bonding capabilities.
+Request a quote on sonic welding for your plastic parts, or contact Sprinboard to learn more about our ultrasonic bonding capabilities.